Drift (2023 film)

 Drift is a 2023 drama film directed by Anthony Chen from a screenplay by Susanne Farrell and Alexander Maksik.
-It is based on the novel A Marker To Measure Drift by Maksik.
+It is based on the novel A Marker to Measure Drift by Maksik.
 A French, British and Greek co-production, it is Chen's first English-language feature.
 The film stars Cynthia Erivo, Alia Shawkat, Ibrahima Ba, Honor Swinton Byrne, Zainab Jah and Suzy Bemba.

 Drift had its world premiere at the Sundance Film Festival on 22 January 2023.
+It was featured at the 54th IFFI 2023, where it won the ICFT-UNESCO Gandhi Medal-Special Mention for Best Film on peace and inter-cultural dialogue.

 Plot summary

 The film follows Jacqueline, a Liberian refugee, who flees to a Greek island and develops a friendship with an American tour guide while coping with her past.